VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 17 Three edges with their current corridor defined by a simple polygon.](./assets/Polygon1.png)
 >Figure 17 Three edges with their current corridor defined by a simple polygon.

 The motion control software of the vehicle shall check permanently if a part of the vehicle or of its load is outside of the corridor.
-If this is the case the vehicle shall stop, because it is outside of the allowed navigation space, and to report an appropriate error.
+If this is the case the vehicle shall stop, because it is outside of the allowed navigation space, and to report an  "outOfCorridor" error.
 The MC can decide if a user interaction is necessary or if the vehicle can continue driving by canceling the current and sending a new order to the AMR with corridor information which allows the vehicle to move again.

 ![Figure 18 The union of all polygons defines the available area for path planning.](./assets/Polygon2.png)
 >Figure 18 The union of all polygons defines the available area for path planning..